-To receive money via a wire transfer, recipients will have to provide the particulars of the recipient bank account to the individual or company sending the funds.
+To receive money via an international wire transfer, recipients will have to provide the particulars of the recipient bank account to the individual or company sending the funds.
 Confirming bank account information with is always best prior to providing instructions to the sender.

 Usually, funds will move within a single day, it can take an additional day for the money to reflect in your bank account.
 To receive an incoming wire, the fee is about $10 or less depending on the bank.
 To send a wire, the fee is about $40, but this will vary from bank to bank.

-Send a wire transfer directly from a bank account is generally a better way to transfer funds.
-Using a credit card to pay for a wire will usually cost more than paying from a bank account.
+Send wire transfer money directly from a bank account is generally a better way to transfer funds.
+Using a credit card to pay for a funds transfer will usually cost more than paying from a bank account.
 This occurs because many times credit card companies will treat the transaction as a cash advance, which incurs more fees and higher interest rates than other transactions.

 Start Sending and Receiving Payments Today!